How Sustainable is Your Circular Economy?

 How many sales cycles per item on average?

-In this donut chart, we can visualize the distribution of items considering the number of rental cycles they are used during the 6-month period.
+In this doughnutof pick-up, warehouse delivery, cleaning, and store shipping, chart, we can visualize the distribution of items considering the number of rental cycles they are used during the 6-month period.

 For instance, 9.8% of items have been used 10 times.